The Last Kingdom of Al Andalus (The Play)

 TEODEMIRO.

-That I do not know the reason.
+That I know not.

 MUHAMMAD.